starchturrets/windows-shenanigans/guide.md

 - [ ] Show the Windows welcome experience after updates and when signed in to show what's new and suggested
 - [ ] Suggest ways to get the most out of Windows and finish setting up this device
 - [ ] Get tips and suggestions when using Windows
-# Smart App Control

-Smart App Control is a tradeoff between privacy and security.
-On the one hand, it improves security by mitigating unsigned code from running while using reputation checks to make sure legitimate files are not blocked, on the other hand it needs to send file metadata to Microsoft in order to function.
-As the Microsoft Privacy Policy puts it:

-> Where supported, Smart App Control helps check software that is installed and runs on your device to determine if it is malicious, potentially unwanted, or poses other threats to you and your device. **On a supported device, Smart App Control starts in evaluation mode and the data we collect for Microsoft Defender SmartScreen such as file name, a hash of the file’s contents, the download location, and the file’s digital certificates, is used to help determine whether your device is a good candidate to use Smart App Control for additional security protection.**

-> ...

-> When either Microsoft Defender SmartScreen or Smart App Control checks a file, data about that file is sent to Microsoft, including the file name, a hash of the file’s contents, the download location, and the file’s digital certificates.

-It is ultimately up to you whether or not to use it.
-I personally don't due to how inflexible its rules currently are - there's no way to whitelist an application/executable should it get blocked short of disabling Smart App Control entirely - and once disabled, it cannot be reenabled without reinstalling Windows.

-Also note that it's possible to craft a more restrictive allowlist policy than what Smart App Control has using AppLocker and/or WDAC (Smart App Control basically uses WDAC under the hood), but this is more for advanced users, and while I have a basic WDAC policy setup for myself, I still don't fully understand hardening it against bypasses.

 # Things that phone home to Microsoft